 - 8.1 Responsible authorities are those public bodies, as specified by the Gambling Act, which must be notified of applications for premises licence.
 Such bodies are entitled to make representations to the Licensing Authority in relation to the applications.
 The Responsible Authorities are detailed in Appendix A. - 8.2 The Licensing Authority is required by regulations to state the principles it will apply in exercising its powers under Section 157(h) of the Act to designate, in writing, a body which is competent to advise the authority about the protection of children from harm.
-The principles are: - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 8.3 In accordance with the suggestion in the Gambling Commission's Guidance for local authorities, this authority designates Devon and Torbay Safeguarding Children Boards (formerly known as the Local Safeguarding Children Board) for this purpose. - 8.4 In relation to the determination of who is competent to advise the Authority about the protection of other vulnerable persons, this Authority has consulted with the Devon County Council Social Services Department and Mencap.
+The principles are: - the need for the body to be responsible for an area covering the whole of the Licensing Authority's area; and - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group. - 8.3 In accordance with the suggestion in the Gambling Commission's Guidance for local authorities, this authority designates Devon Children and Families Partnership for this purpose. - 8.4 In relation to the determination of who is competent to advise the Authority about the protection of other vulnerable persons, this Authority will consult with the Devon County Council Social Services Department and Mencap.